-Sir David Attenborough graduated with a Natural Sciences degree and went on to become famous for presenting wildlife documentaries.
+Sir David Attenborough graduated with a Natural Sciences degree and is now famous for presenting wildlife documentaries.

 Lisa Kudrow earned a degree in Psychobiology before she rose to fame as Phoebe in Friends.

 Brian Cox achieved a First Class Honours degree in Physics at Manchester University.